guilda-dev/guilda-doc-en/docs/Reference/0TopPage.md

 ## <div style="text-align: center;"><span style="font-size: 130%; color: black; font-weight: bold">Power System Model (Detailed)</span></div>

 This section provides a detailed explanation on the power system models that can be used in GUILDA.

-In GUILDA there predefined power system models are already included (i.e., 3-bus and 68-bus models).
+In GUILDA, predefined power system models are already included (i.e., 3-bus and 68-bus models).
 However, it is possible to define and implement different models and run simulations on them.

 To use the predifed power system models use the following codes.